You know what they say: Christmas is a time for giving!

 We now only exchange gifts with the side of the family that we are spending the holiday with.

-Another way you can save money on extended family gifts is to draw names instead of just buying something for everyone.
+Another way that you can save money on extended family gifts is to draw names instead of just buying something for everyone.

 It’s a nice way to spend more money on a nicer gift for someone else, and it allows you to receive one nicer gift instead of a bunch of things that you don’t really want or need.